Rebecca "Becky" (Younkin) Imel was born on July 25, 1815, the daughter of Charles and Jane (Johnson) Younkin.

 Son John M. May ( ? -1867) died in childhood, perhaps infancy, on Feb.
 19, 1867.
 Burial was in the Imel Cemetery.

-Son Henry Elmer May (1869-1902) was born on Jan.
+Son Henry "Elmer" May (1869-1902) was born on Jan.
 18, 1869.
-He resided in Mill Run and did not marry or reproduce.
+Federal census records of 1900 show that he resided with his parents, sister Charlotte and adopted brother James Anderson in Mill Run and earned a living providing farm labor.
+Circa 1896, he also secured $13 worth of contracts with the Springfield Township School Board to provide coal to the one-room Mason and St. John school buildings.
+Again in August 1897, he obtained coal contracts for the Mason school.
+Elmer appears not to have married or reproduced.
 He was stricken with typhoid fever and died at the age of 33 on Nov.
 6, 1902.
 Said the Connellsville Daily Courier, "The remains were buried at the old Imel graveyard on Laurel Hill, Rev. E.E.
 DeHaven conducting the sad services."

 Daughter Ellen "Ella" May (1872-1907) was born on June 30, 1872.
 She married Louis Opperman ( ? -1906).
 They had one son, Arthur Opperman.
 Louis is believed to have been a local constable in the Connellsville area.
 Tragedy struck the family in the spring of 1906 when he contracted pneumonia and died after a short time on April 10, 1906.
 His untimely passing generated headlines in the Daily Courier, and he was laid to rest in St. Joseph's Cemetery.
 The Grim Reaper completed its work a year later, when Ella died on Sept.
 29, 1907, at the age of 35.
 She rests for eternity in Imel Cemetery.
 Their orphaned son Arthur (1902-1948) was taken at the age of two into the home of his uncle and aunt, George H. and Charlotte Jane (May) Bigam of Mill Run.
 Arthur grew to adulthood, married Nancy Miller and worked for many years for Connellsville Manufacturing and Mine Supply Company.
 He died of a heart affliction at the age of 46 on Sept.
 15, 1948.